MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-dashboards.md

 > [!NOTE]
-> Lists in the dashboard designer will not show data preview.
+> Lists in the dashboard designer don't display a data preview.

 ## Next steps